NAME

 up to 3 days.

-content server that is listening on the IPv4/IPv6 address.
+is listening on the IPv4/IPv6 address.

 The name of the SMTP server is not directly specifiable.
 Names